Unless you need it to be, of course.

 Snow isn’t everything

 Lapland is covered by snow for more than half the year.
-But summers in northern Finland offers just as many, if not more, variation and possibilities.
-In addition to the 24 hours of daylight (lasting four months in the north), the natural characteristics of Lapland cannot be overstated, especially for stand-in locations.
+But summers in northern Finland offer just as many, if not more, variation and possibilities.
+In addition to the 24 hours of daylight (lasting more than three months in the north), the natural characteristics of Lapland cannot be overstated, especially for stand-in locations.
 The endless forests and backwaters will transport the viewer to New England for your horror film.
 2000 rivers and the aforementioned lakes are perfect stand-ins for the Great Lakes bordering Canada or northern Quebec, or the Yenisei river basin at the edge of Asia.

 In the near future, it might be more difficult and costly for European film crews to shoot in the UK.
 Luckily, the rocky fells and river valleys of Enontekiö feature the glens and straths you’re looking for.
 Just ask Sauli Vanhapiha, the operator of the Tundrea Resort.
 The Resort offers its services several times a year for commercials and location scouts.